-The pane on the right side of the Package Manager window displays details about the selected package.
+In the Package Manager window, the pane on the right displays details of the selected package.

 These details include the following information:

 (B) The package version and the date the package was published to the registry or the Asset Store (and tagA reference word which you can assign to one or more GameObjects to help you identify GameObjects for scripting purposes.
 For example, you might define and “Edible” Tag for any item the player can eat in your game.
 More info

 (C) The official package name from the registry.
 Unity packages always start with “com.unity.”.